brad-dhillon/2270-Trie/README.md

 To find out what the longest prefix shared by all words in the trie is, you simpyl need to call the longestCommonPrefix method on the Trie object and It will return the string of the longest common prefix or an empty string if there is not shared prefix.

+To see these in action please run main.ccp

 Walkthrough Part 2: Anatomy of Trie class